Skip to main content

 2 mentions Positive Neutral Negative

-Users note that certain stadiums share a similar atmosphere, creating a consistent experience across different venues.
-This uniformity contributes to a recognizable and immersive environment for fans.
+Users note that certain stadiums share a similar atmosphere, suggesting a consistent experience across different venues.
+This repetition highlights the importance of ambiance in enhancing the overall enjoyment of the game.

 • “Some stadiums even have the same atmosphere and feel.”